Challenge Tax Department actions

 - Mail - We'll review any documents or explanation that you submit in writing.

 Certain notices have formal protest rights.
-These notices will clearly state that you may challenge the notice by filing Form CMS-1, Request for Conciliation Conference or Form TA-100, Petition for a Division of Tax Appeals Hearing.
+These notices will clearly state that you may challenge the notice by filing Form CMS-1, Request for Conciliation Conference or Division of Tax Appeals Form TA-100, Petition.
 In either case, you can represent yourself, or give someone (such as an accountant or attorney) authority to appear on your behalf.

 If the notice doesn't indicate that you have formal protest rights, you may only file an informal protest.